rust-lang/book/src/ch07-03-importing-names-with-use.md

 Why doesn't this work?
 It's not because we don't have `communicator::` in front of the function like we had in `src/main.rs`: we are definitely within the `communicator` library crate here.
-The reason is that paths anywhere except in a `use` statement are relative to the current module.
+The reason is that paths anywhere except in a `use` statement are relative to the current module (In a `use` statement, they're relative to the crate root by default).
 Our `tests` module doesn't have a `client` module in its scope!

 So how do we get back up one module?
 We can either use leading colons to say that we want to start from the root and list the whole path: